-- Global Configuration These commands modify the system level configuration, and include commands such as hostname and snmp-server community. - Access Control List Configuration These commands are used for packet filtering. - Class Map Configuration Creates a DiffServ class map for a specified traffic type. - IGMP Profile Sets a profile group and enters IGMP filter profile configuration mode. - Interface Configuration These commands modify the port configuration such as speed-duplex and negotiation. - Line Configuration These commands modify the console port and Telnet configuration, and include command such as parity and databits.

-- Multiple Spanning Tree Configuration These commands configure settings for the selected multiple spanning tree instance. - Policy Map Configuration Creates a DiffServ policy map for multiple interfaces. - Time Range Sets a time range for use by other functions, such as Access Control Lists. - VLAN Configuration Includes the command to create VLAN groups.
+- Global Configuration These commands modify the system level configuration, and include commands such as hostname and snmp-server community. - Access Control List Configuration These commands are used for packet filtering. - Class Map Configuration Creates a DiffServ class map for a specified traffic type. - DHCP Configuration These commands are used to configure the DHCP server. - IGMP Profile Sets a profile group and enters IGMP filter profile configuration mode. - Interface Configuration These commands modify the port configuration such as speed-duplex and negotiation. - Line Configuration These commands modify the console port and Telnet configuration, and include command such as parity and databits. - Multiple Spanning Tree Configuration These commands configure settings for the selected multiple spanning tree instance. - Policy Map Configuration Creates a DiffServ policy map for multiple interfaces. - Time Range Sets a time range for use by other functions, such as Access Control Lists. - VLAN Configuration Includes the command to create VLAN groups.